cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 > **Note**: We recommend that you use the modern partitioning syntax.

-CREATE TABLE table_name ...
-PARTITION BY
+**`CREATE TABLE table_name ...
+PARTITION BY`**

-:   When creating a partitioned table using the *classic syntax*, Cloudberry Database creates the root partitioned table with the specified table name.
+When creating a partitioned table using the *classic syntax*, Cloudberry Database creates the root partitioned table with the specified table name.
 Greenplum also creates a hierarchy of tables, child tables, that are the sub-partitions based on the partitioning options that you specify.
 The pg_partitioned_table system catalog contains information about the sub-partition tables.

-classic_partition_spec
+**`classic_partition_spec`**

-:   Declares the individual partitions to create.
+Declares the individual partitions to create.
 Each partition can be defined individually or, for range partitions, you can use the `EVERY` clause (with a `START` and optional `END` clause) to define an increment pattern to use to create the individual partitions.

-DEFAULT PARTITION name
+**`DEFAULT PARTITION name`**

-:   Declares a default partition.
+Declares a default partition.
 When data does not match the bouds of an existing partition, Greenplum inserts it into the default partition.
 Partition designs that do not identify a default partition will reject incoming rows that do not match an existing partition.

-PARTITION name
+**`PARTITION name`**

-:   Declares a name to use for the partition.
+Declares a name to use for the partition.
 Partitions are created using the following naming convention: `<table_name>_<level#>_prt_<given_name>`.

-VALUES
+**`VALUES`**

-:   For list partitions, defines the value(s) that the partition will contain.
+For list partitions, defines the value(s) that the partition will contain.

-START
+**`START`**

-:   For range partitions, defines the starting range value for the partition.
+For range partitions, defines the starting range value for the partition.
 By default, start values are `INCLUSIVE`.
 For example, if you declared a start date of '`2016-01-01`', then the partition would contain all dates greater than or equal to '`2016-01-01`'.
 The data type of the `START` expression must support a suitable `+` operator, for example `timestamp` or `integer` (not `float` or `text`) if it is defined with the `EXCLUSIVE` keyword.
 Typically the data type of the `START` expression is the same type as the partition key column.
 If that is not the case, then you must explicitly cast to the intended data type.

-END
+**`END`**

-:   For range partitions, defines the ending range value for the partition.
+For range partitions, defines the ending range value for the partition.
 By default, end values are `EXCLUSIVE`.
 For example, if you declared an end date of '`2016-02-01`', then the partition would contain all dates less than but not equal to '`2016-02-01`'.
 The data type of the `END` expression must support a suitable `+` operator, for example `timestamp` or `integer` (not `float` or `text`) if it is defined with the `INCLUSIVE` keyword.
 The data type of the `END` expression is typically the same type as the partition key column.
 If that is not the case, then you must explicitly cast to the intended data type.

-EVERY
+**`EVERY`**

-:   For range partitions, defines how to increment the values from `START` to `END` to create individual partitions.
+For range partitions, defines how to increment the values from `START` to `END` to create individual partitions.
 The data type of the `EVERY` expression is typically the same type as the partition key column.
 If that is not the case, then you must explicitly cast to the intended data type.

-WITH
+**`WITH`**

-:   Sets the table storage options for a partition.
+Sets the table storage options for a partition.
 For example, you may want older partitions to be append-optimized tables and newer partitions to be regular heap tables.
 See [Storage Parameters](#storage_parameters), below.

-TABLESPACE
+**`TABLESPACE`**

-:   The name of the tablespace in which the partition is to be created.
+The name of the tablespace in which the partition is to be created.

-SUBPARTITION BY
+**`SUBPARTITION BY`**

-:   Declares one or more columns by which to sub-partition the first-level partitions of the table.
+Declares one or more columns by which to sub-partition the first-level partitions of the table.
 For `LIST` partitioning, the partition key must consist of a single column or expression.
 The format of the sub-partition specification is similar to that of a partition specification described above.

-SUBPARTITION TEMPLATE
+**`SUBPARTITION TEMPLATE`**

-:   Instead of declaring each sub-partition definition individually for each partition, you can optionally declare a sub-partition template to be used to create the sub-partitions (lower level child tables).
+Instead of declaring each sub-partition definition individually for each partition, you can optionally declare a sub-partition template to be used to create the sub-partitions (lower level child tables).
 This sub-partition specification would then apply to all parent partitions.

 ### Storage Parameters